-Considering 10000 random patterns, the inclusivity for both Cartesian and Minkowski interval seems assured for small ± 1 [deg] and big ± 5 [deg] phase error.
+Considering 10000 random patterns, the inclusivity for both Cartesian and Minkowski interval seems assured for small $\pm 1$ [deg] and big $\pm 5$ [deg] phase error.
 It is worth of noting that even if some redundancy occurs in both the intervals (Fig. 11), it seems very small for the Minkowski intervals.
 Moreover, the distance between the Supremum and Infimum of the interval Minkowski and Cartesian interval is not constant.
 Such a result can be explained considering that the redundancy phenomena is not constant with respect to the angular variable u.
-More information on the topics of this document can be found in the following list of references.